“I would like to get my motorcycle license as a result of passing the course, without taking the RMV Road Test. How does this work?”

 By completing the “Lawful Presence” or “REAL ID” process and paying the motorcycle endorsement fee, you will receive your license in the mail rather than needing to physically visit the RMV to get your motorcycle license once you pass the motorcycle course.

-If you are not able to get a permit before your class, you can still take the Basic Rider Course.
+If you are not able to get a permit before your class, you can still take the Basic or Returning Rider Course.
 Just bring a photocopy of your driver’s license to class.
 When you pass the class, we will update the RMV licensing database to tell them when you passed the course.
-Then, after the class, go to the RMV to get your permit and complete the “Lawful Presence” or “REAL ID” and payment processes as described above in this “Step 2: Get you Permit” section.
+Then, soon after the class (within 90 days), go to the RMV to get your permit and complete the “Lawful Presence” or “REAL ID” and payment processes as described above in this “Step 2: Get you Permit” section.
 Once you pass the permit test, go back to the RMV counter to upgrade your permit to a motorcycle license.

 STEP 3: Give us a PHOTOCOPY of your motorcycle permit or Driver’s License

-Bring a PHOTOCOPY of your motorcycle permit to your Basic or Experienced Rider Course.
-As mentioned above, if you do not have your motorcycle permit, you can still take the Basic Rider Course.
+Bring a PHOTOCOPY of your motorcycle permit to your Basic, Returning Rider, or BRC2 / Experienced Rider Course.
+As mentioned above, if you do not have your motorcycle permit, you can still take the Basic or Returning Rider Course.
 In that case, bring a photocopy of your driver’s license to class.

 When you pass the course, Streetwise Cycle School will notify the RMV on their licensing web site.